jeff-o/fath_pivot_mount_description/README.md

 fath_pivot_mount_description
 =======================

-This package contains a single URDF macro used to add a manually-adjustable, Fath pivot mount used for cameras and other sensors.
+This package contains URDF macros used to add a manually-adjustable, pivot mounts used for cameras and other sensors.

 ![Fath Pivot Mount](doc/fath_pivot_mount_urdf.png "The Fath pivot mount model, with an angle of pi/8")